kavanase/vaspup2.0/README.md

 ```
 This script uses the excellent [kgrid](https://github.com/WMD-group/kgrid) package developed by Adam Jackson to generate appropriate **_k_**-point meshes corresponding to a given real-space length cutoff (in Angstrom).

+A general recommendation for DFT-calculated dielectric constants is to converge the predicted value to within 0.1, at least, though this of course depends on the target property!

 ## Disclaimer

 This program is not affiliated with VASP.
 This program is made available under the MIT License; you are free to modify and use the code, but do so at your own risk.